cferdinandi/reef/README.md

 1. Globally for all components.
 2. On a component-by-component basis.

+I recommend [DOMPurify](https://github.com/cure53/DOMPurify), but you can use whatever you prefer.

 *__Note:__ If user-provided or third-party data shouldn't contain any HTML, you can instead strip all HTML from your data while passing it into your component using [a helper function like `sanitizeHTML()`](https://vanillajstoolkit.com/helpers/sanitizehtml/).*

 #### Adding a global sanitizer